Psk-Ita/react-tools/tasks/README.md

 #### About:

-this is a node module to wrap custom svg images to react-typescript component
+this is a node module to handle images as react-typescript component

 <!-- WHY -->